davelively14/portfolio-bef/_posts/2017-08-13-flatfoot-pt-2.md

 <img src="../assets/img/flatfoot-pt-1/web_system_1_3_0.png" alt="Figure 2" style="width: 100%">
 <small>**Figure 2.** *Flatfoot systems overview.*</small>

-In this app's most basic form, all user interaction is managed by the `Web` system.
+In this app's most basic form, all user interaction is managed by the `FlatfootWeb` system.
 It's responsible for handling requests from the user, requesting and persisting data via interaction with the other systems, and returning gathered data to the user.
 The `Clients` and `Spade` systems expose their interface to the `Web` system via their context modules.
 The `Clients` system handles all requests relating to the management of users and their preferences, such as creating a profile, editing that profile, and authorizing access via session tokens.
 The `Spade` system is where the significant action begins.

 <img src="../assets/img/flatfoot-pt-1/data_flow.png" alt="Figure 3" style="width: 100%">
 <small>**Figure 3.** *Data flow when requesting new results.*</small>